inlets/docs.inlets.dev/docs/uplink/ingress-for-tunnels.md

     Inlets Uplink is designed to connect customer services to a remote Kubernetes cluster for command and control as part of a SaaS product.

-    Any tunnelled service can be accessed directly from within the cluster and does not need to be exposed to the public Internet for access.
+    Any tunnelled service can be accessed directly from within the cluster using a ClusterIP Service and does not need to be exposed to the public Internet in order to be used by a SaaS product.

-    Beware: by following these instructions, you are exposing one or more of those tunnels to the public Internet.

-Make inlets uplink HTTP tunnels publicly accessible by setting up ingress for the data plane.
+Each inlets uplink tunnel is provisioned with a ClusterIP service that you can access internally within the cluster.
+The same service can be used to expose the tunnel to the public Internet using an Ingress resource.
+This approach is recommended for new users for dozens of tunnels.

+Alternatively, the data-router component can be used along with a wild-card DNS reocrd and TLS certificate to expose many tunnels with a single Ingress record or Istio Gateway.
+This approach requires additional setup because the DNS01 challenge requires a special cert-manager Issuer with a secret for the DNS provider's API.
+It is recommended for users with many tunnels, but is more complex to setup.

+## Quick start

 The instructions assume that you want to expose two HTTP tunnels.
 We will configure ingress for the first tunnel, called `grafana`, on the domain `grafana.example.com`.
 The second tunnel, called `openfaas`, will use the domain `openfaas.example.com`.

-Both tunnels can be created with `kubectl` or the `inlets-pro` cli.
+Both tunnels can be created with `kubectl` using the Custom Resource Definition, the `inlets-pro` CLI, or the [REST API](/uplink/rest-api/).
 See [create tunnels](/uplink/create-tunnels/) for more info:

 === "kubectl"